*IMPORTANT NOTE: From 1 July 2021 some EPA data has changed due to new legislation:

 In Victoria Unearthed, when you the Identify tool to click on an EPA Environmental Audit dot or shape, you may be able to access the audit report for that site, which provides more detail about the site history, the contamination status at a point in time, and the clean up or management activities required for the site to be suitable for the current or proposed use.
 However, please note that the existence of an environmental audit report does not guarantee that any or all of the conditions suggested in that audit have been implemented.

 EPA Environmental Audits appear on the Victoria Unearthed map as orange dots or orange outlined shapes with diagonal lines.
 The shapes may only be visible when you zoom in on the map to a scale of 1:250,000 or less.
-Shapes show a site boundary or area covered by an EPA Environmental Audit and the dots are GPS coordinates.
+Shapes show a site boundary or area covered by an EPA Environmental Audit and the dots represent the site location.

 In Victoria Unearthed, check you have the EPA Environmental Audits dataset (layer) on.
 You can turn it on via a button in the top toolbar of the map.